linhngocle2000/collaborative-carrier-network/Bundle.md

 Requests that make profit to a special depot location are formed into a bundle.
 Transport requests that don't belong to any bundles are auctioned off as single request.

-## Profit calculation
+### Profit calculation

-A route is defined as from pickup location to deliver location.

-The main profit is based on the differences between the earning per distance on a direct route with the cost per distance that carrier has to pay for travelling on actual route based on the tour generated.

-In this situation, the fixed earning cost and loading/unloading cost is not necessary.
+The direct route of a transport request is defined as the route from pickup location straight to deliver location without visiting any other locations.
+The profit considered when forming bundles is the difference of the price per km multiplied with the length of the direct route and the cost that a carrier has to pay for travelling on the actual route based on the generated tour.
+The base rate to reach the pickup point and loading/unloading cost are excluded from the calculation as they are irrelevant to the bundle forming process.
+In particular, following requirements must be fulfilled when forming bundles

-* All the request within a bundle has to make positive profit.
+- All requests within a bundle have to make a positive profit.
-* The total revenue of that bundle based on the special depot location also has to be positive. (because the total revenue takes the whole tour length into accounting) ???
+- The total revenue of a bundle based on a special depot location has to be positive, since the total revenue takes the total tour length into account

-# How carrier gonna bid on the bundle
+## Bidding process

-* Not all transport request within a bundle could make profit to the carrier.
+Not all transport requests within a bundle could bring profit to each carrier.
+In order to help carriers to maximize their profit while bidding for bundles, as long as <ins>the average profit of all requests within a bundle</ins>

-* In order to help the carrier to maximize their profit while bidding the bundle, as long as <u>the average profit of all requests within a bundle</u>  is higher than the wishing profit of carrier this bundle will be recommended for such carrier to bid.
+is higher than the value set in _Min. profit to bid_ by a carrier, this bundle is recommended for that carrier to bid.

-* In automatic way, a carrier will always bid on such bundles.
+Automatically, carriers will always place their highest possible bid on such bundle, i.e., the difference of the profit and the value of _Min. profit to bid_.

-> <b>Example:</b>
+> <b>Example:</b> \
-Carrier A set his/her wishing profit for automatic bid is 30.\
-Bundle B = {R1, R2, R3, R4}.\
+Let bundle **A = {R1, R2, R3, R4}**.\
+Carrier B set its _Min. profit to bid_ to **30**.\
-Profit gain on doing R1 is 100, on R2 is 80, on R3 is 50, on R4 is -10.\
+Profit gain of R1 for carrier B is _100_, R2 is _80_, R3 is _50_, and R4 is _-10_.\
-The average profit that carrier A gonna have after doing all requests in bundle B is 55.\
+The average profit that carrier B will attain after including all requests of bundle A in its tour is **55**.\
-Carrier A will automatically bid on bundle B.
+Carrier B will automatically bid on bundle A.

-> In this example situation, the carrier gonna place their highest possible bid to get such 30 profit from the bundle which is 25.
+> In the above example, carrier B will bid **25** for bundle A.

-# How to decide which bundles gonna be sold (not finish)

-* Solution 1:
+## Distributing bundles

-All bundle will be sold at the same time.

-The highest bid price (winning price) on a bundle is distributed over all requests within that bundle.
-This average bid price on a request will be considered (C_a).
+All bundles are sold at the same time.
+The highest bid price (winning price) on a bundle is distributed equally over all requests in that bundle.

-If two or more carriers have won repectively two or more bundles which contain some common requests, then only the bundle have the highest C_a will be sold, the rest will be deformed.
-The uncommon requests in un-sold bundles will be put back to normal bid list.
-(Or put into second bid list, this list will be started after the current bid list end).
+If two or more carriers have won two or more bundles that contain some common requests, then only bundles of carrier paying the most are sold, the rest are deformed.
+The requests in unsold bundles will be put into second auction list, to which carriers will bid in the next iteration.

-In case bundles A ,B and C have some common requests, and carrier 1 has won on bidding bundles A and B, carrier 2 has won bundle C, then C_a of carrier 1 will be C_a on bundle A + C_a on bundle B while C_a of carrier 2 stay remain.
-This time bundles A and B will be sold, C will be deformed.
+> <b>Example 1</b>: Bundles A, B and C have some common requests, and carrier 1 has won on bidding bundles A and B, carrier 2 has won bundle C, then bundles A and B are sold to carrier 1, bundle C will be deformed.

-In case bundles A and B have common requests, bundles B and C have common requests, and these bundles are respectively bid by carriers 1, 2 and 3, then bundles A and C will be sold, B will be deformed.
+> <b>Example 2</b>: Bundles A and B have common requests, bundles B and C have common requests, and these bundles are respectively won by carriers 1, 2 and 3, then bundles A and C will be sold, bundle B will be deformed.

-We can set a profit calculator for the C_a.
-A smart calculator will decide which bundles gonna be sold to make the highest profit from selling bundle.
+A smart calculator is implemented to compute which bundles will be sold to maximize the profit for all sellers.

-* Solution 2:

-Set maximum number of bundle that a carrier can win on bidding is 1.

-Then ???

-# A Carrier has won multiple bundles which contain common requests.

-* In case a carrier has won on bidding 2 or more bundles which have some common transport requests, the paying price on second bundle or other (not the 1st one) will be deducted based on number of common transport request.
+If a carrier has won 2 or more bundles that have some common transport requests, the paying price of the second bundle (and other bundles) will be deducted based on the number of common transport request(s).

-> <b>Example:</b> Carrier A has won on bidding bundle B and C which has N requests.
+> <b>Example:</b> Carrier A has won bundle B and C which has N requests.
 These two bundles have 2 common transport requests.\
-Carrier A then have to pay for bundle B with price b and bundle C with price (c - c/N*2).
-Prices b and c are the 2nd highest bid price on each bundle and b > c
+Carrier A then have to pay price _b_ for bundle B and price _c - <sup>c</sup>&frasl;<sub>N</sub> * 2_ for bundle C.
+Prices _b_ and _c_ are the 2<sup>nd</sup> highest bid price on each bundle and _b_ > _c_.

-> <b>Note:</b> We could transfer all requests in winning bundles of a carrier into a <code>HashMap</code> of winning request with the price winner has to pay.
-Price of a request is decided by the 2nd highest bid on that bundle over the number of requests within that bundle.
+> <b>Note:</b> All requests in winning bundles of a carrier are stored as <code>HashMap</code> of winning requests and the prices winners have to pay.
+Price of a request is the 2<sup>nd</sup> highest bid of the bundle containing the request divided by the number of requests within that bundle.

-> Check on add new if request is duplicated then the paying price will be replace with the higher one.